The COBOL occurs, Usage is Index, Indexed By clause are tricky. And these are confused by many people. In this post, I have shared three key points:

 - A COBOL vendor may choose to implement it as a pointer to an element of the table, an offset from the beginning of the table, or whatever representation seems convenient for a particular COBOL implementation.

-- The purpose of the index is to make accessing a table as efficient as possible.
+- The purpose of the index is to make accessing a table as efficiently as possible.

-- – Index is different form Index data item
+- The index is different from the Index data item

-- -Index name, it is not required to define explicitly in COBOL program
+- The index is not required to define explicitly in the COBOL program

-- -Index is associated with a Table on which it is mentioned
+- The index is associated with a Table on which it is mentioned

-- -Index is not an identifier.
-So, index is not an Integer
+- The index is not an identifier.
+So, the index is not an Integer